tomtvr/webex-python-bot-project/README.md

 The goal of this task is for you to get the poll bot up and running and make a few test polls with the rest of your team.

 ## Create new poll bot in your bots
 Follow the steps of the previous task to create a new bot called "Poll Bot".
-Grab and insert the access token into the string replacing ```<bot-access-token>``` with your token value.

 ## Run the bot
 To run the bot, execute in a terminal the command: